-- 18.15 In line with the Technical Note, the proposal seeks 85 car parking spaces (a ratio of 0.87 spaces per dwelling).
-Of the 27 one-bedroom dwellings, 23 will be car free and four will have one allocated car parking space.
-The 64 two-bedroom apartments and seven three-bedroom apartments will all have one allocated parking space.
-The proposal seeks 10 car parking spaces for visitors.
+18.15 The proposal sought 85 car parking spaces (a ratio of 0.87 spaces per dwelling).
+The applicant amended the car parking provision following Planning Committee on 23 July 2020.
+The scheme proposes 90 car parking spaces, including 9 disabled spaces.

-- 18.16 The application proposes the following mix:

-- 1 bedroom flats = 27

-- 2 bedroom flats = 51

-- 3 bedroom flats = 6

-- 1 bedroom houses = 0

-- 2 bedroom houses = 14

-- 3 bedroom houses = 0

-- 4 bedroom houses = 0

-- 18.17 In line with the Parking Standards for Residential Development SPD (2015), the proposal requires a minimum of 101 car parking spaces.
-The car parking provision proposed therefore falls short of the local planning policy requirement.

-- 18.18 SCC Highways has confirmed that the applicant undertook an on-street car parking survey analysis of the surrounding highway network, to identify whether any car parking overspill could be accommodated, if this were to happen.
+- 18.16 The application proposes the following mix: - 1 bedroom flats = 27 - 2 bedroom flats = 51 - 3 bedroom flats = 6 - 1 bedroom houses = 0 - 2 bedroom houses = 14 - 3 bedroom houses = 0 - 4 bedroom houses = 0 - 18.17 In line with the Parking Standards for Residential Development SPD (2015), the proposal requires a minimum of 101 car parking spaces.
+The car parking provision proposed therefore falls short of the local planning policy requirement. - 18.18 SCC Highways has confirmed that the Applicant undertook an on-street car parking survey analysis of the surrounding highway network, to identify whether any car parking overspill could be accommodated.
 This detailed that if overspill did happen, it could be accommodated within marked parking bays, the closest of which are located on Chalk Lane and Worple Road (noting the parking restrictions in place) with space capacity, without causing a highway safety impact.
-SCC Highways confirmed that it is generally recognised that residents park overnight, rather than during the day, so would fall outside the hours of restriction on Worple Road.

-- 18.19 The Technical Note sets out that 196 cycle spaces are proposed on the Site, in excess of Surrey County Council's standards.
-The applicant has confirmed that this is to promote sustainable modes of transport.

-- 18.20 The Technical Note sets out that seven spaces are proposed to be accessed from Chalk Lane.
+SCC Highways confirmed that it is generally recognised that residents park overnight, rather than during the day, so would fall outside the hours of restriction on Worple Road. - 18.19 The Technical Note sets out that 196 cycle spaces are proposed on the Site, in excess of Surrey County Council's standards.
+The Applicant has confirmed that this is to promote sustainable modes of transport.
+Following Planning Committee on 23 July 2020, the applicant has reduced the cycle spaces to 122. - 18.20 The Technical Note sets out that seven spaces are proposed to be accessed from Chalk Lane.
 Approximately two vehicles will use Chalk Lane in the morning and evening peak hour, to gain access to the Site.
 This equates to one vehicle every 30 minutes during the peak hours.
 It is not considered necessary for two vehicles to be able to pass when using this access, as the probability of vehicles meeting is low. - 18.21 The Transport Assessment sets out that there are extensive parking restrictions within the vicinity of the Site.
 Along Woodcote Road and Woodcote Green Road there are double and single yellow lines, on Chalk Lane there are a combination of double yellow lines, single yellow lines and residents only parking restrictions and on Worple Road there is a combination of double yellow lines and single yellow lines.
-This would act as a deterrent for individuals purchasing apartments without an allocated parking space, if they had a car.
-Residents purchasing an apartment would not be allowed to apply for an on-street parking permit, to prevent pressure on the existing residential parking zone. - 18.22 The Transport Statement sets out that a car club would be provided as part of the proposal, enabling residents who only need occasional access to a car to purchase an apartment without a car parking space.
-The car club car would be located in a surface car parking space on the Site and would be available for use by existing residents. - 18.23 The car parking provision proposed falls short of the local planning policy requirement, as detailed above.
+This would act as a deterrent for individuals purchasing apartments without an allocated parking space, if they had a car. - 18.22 The Transport Statement sets out that a car club would be provided as part of the proposal, enabling residents who only need occasional access to a car to purchase an apartment without a car parking space. - 18.23 The car parking provision proposed falls short of the local planning policy requirement, as detailed above.
 This is considered to weigh negatively in the planning balance for this scheme.
 However, the car parking is predominately provided at basement level, which lessens the need for car parking at surface level, which could detract from the historic significance of the Site.
 Car parking overspill can be accommodated, without causing a highway safety impact and a car club would be available for use by residents.
-In considering this, the shortfall of the car parking provision is considered acceptable and should not be a reason to refuse the application.
+In considering this, the shortfall of the car parking provision is considered acceptable.